 Go to the “SALES_BY_REGION” sheet, click inside the PivotTable, under PivotTable Analyze tab, select PivotChart, insert chart popup window appears, in that Select Bar, under that select Clustered Bar chart.

 A pivot chart appears for “SALES_BY_REGION.”

 Here you can hide the region, salesperson & sum of sales in the pivot chart by right-clicking and select “Hide Legend Field Buttons on Chart” so that those three fields will not appear on the chart.

 Similarly, a pivot chart is applied in the “SALES_BY_QUARTER” sheet also, where you can choose a Pie chart for quarterly sales data.
 Here also, you can hide those 3 fields.

 To check individual salesperson performance by region wise & quarterly data, we need to add slicers that will help you out, where you can filter out individual performance.
 Go to the “SALES_BY_REGION” sheet under analyze tab.
 Click Insert Slicer in the Filter group.

 Insert slicers window appears, in that select Region field & click OK.

 Region-wise, Slicer will appear.

 Once the region-wise slicer is inserted, the performance of individual salesperson region-wise can be filtered.
 In the below screenshot, I have selected the east region to see individual salesperson’s performance in that region appearing in the pivot chart & table.

 Similarly, you can add slicers in the “SALES_BY_QUARTER” sheet under the PivotTable Analyze tab.
 Click on Insert Slicer in the Filter group.
 Insert Slicers window appears in that select salesperson.
 Click OK.

 Sales Person Slicer will appear as shown below.

-Once the salesperson wise slicer is inserted, the quarterly performance of individual salesperson can be filtered.
+Once the salesperson-wise slicer is inserted, the quarterly performance of the individual salesperson can be filtered.
 In the below-shown screenshot, I have selected Chapman to check out his sales performance, where you can find changes in the pivot table & chart, showing his performance quarterly.

 The slicer can control both the pivot table and the pivot chart. i.e. Both the pivot table & chart updated once you change the salesperson.
 Multiple items in a slicer can be selected, i.e. by Clicking the slicer buttons and simultaneously hold the Ctrl key, and then you can select multiple items.